afederici75/Videomatic/README.md

 ## Developer Notes

+1. **I temporarely disabled Semantic Search in order to make the videos.
+It will be re-enabled soon.
+Search for GetVideosQueryHandler.cs in Infrastructure.Data.SqlServer AND Infrastructure.SemanticKernel**

 1. This is a work in progress.
 1. TODO.txt and DONE.txt show what's cooking and what's been done. *Q: Where should we put that stuff?*
 1. This application is used to demonstrate various software development techniques, including